cryptomator/cryptomator.github.io/content/privacy.en.md

 ## 10. Use of Analytics

-We use a privacy-preserving and self-hosted analytics service for internal reach measurement, using technology that enables cross-page user recognition to analyse behaviour.
+We use a privacy-preserving and self-hosted analytics service for internal audience measurement, using technology that enables cross-page user recognition to analyse behaviour.

-We gather various information (e.g., anonymized IP address, referrer URLs, browsers, and operating systems used) and measure specific visitor actions (e.g., clicks, purchases, etc.).
+We collect various information (e.g. anonymised IP address, referrer URL, browser and operating system used) and measure certain visitor actions (e.g. clicks, purchases, etc.).

-No “cookies” are stored on your device, no information are retrieved from your device for the analytics.
-Where personal data (e.g., IP addresses) is collected, it is stored fully anonymized.
+No "cookies" are stored on your device, and no information is retrieved from your device for analysis.
+Where personal data (e.g. IP addresses) is collected, it is stored in a fully anonymised form.

-The legal basis for processing your data is Art.
+The legal basis for the processing of your data is Art.
 6 para.
-1 lit. a GDPR in conjunction with § 25 para.
-1 of the TDDDG, the website operator has a legitimate interest in anonymized user behavior analysis to optimize its online offerings.
+1 lit. a GDPR in connection with § 25 para.
+1 TDDDG, as the website operator has a legitimate interest in the anonymous analysis of user behaviour in order to optimise its online services.